jr01/FeatureSwitches/README.md

     serviceCollection.AddScoped<IEvaluationContextAccessor, MyScopedEvaluationContextAccessor>();
     ```

-### Feature filters and groups
+### Feature filters

-Feature rules define when a feature should be on or off.
-A feature is on when all applied feature filters decide that the feature should be on (logical AND).
+A feature is on when it is set to on and all applied feature filters decide that the feature should be on (logical AND).

 * Scoped feature filters